-In the above screenshot you can see that three macros were added to the Active Detected System Macros.
+In this screenshot you can see that six macros were added to the Active Detected System Macros.

-In the screenshot to the right you can see that these three macros are now available in the auto-complete list.
+In this screenshot you can see that these three macros are now available in the auto-complete list.

 It's important to note that adding system macros to the Active Detected System Macros list is purely to make it easy to select a system macro from the auto-complete list.
-All system macros will work in any configuration area of Nagios XI regardless of whether they are on this list or not.
+All system macros will work in any configuration area of Nagios XI whether they are included in this list or not.